 The AGV K3 SV is an iteration of their original K3 helmet.
 In this iteration, they have completely redesigned the helmet.
 That is why they have added the SV in the name.
 So, let’s discuss what changes have been made that make it worth buying over the original K3 helmet.

-Starting from the helmet’s internals, the K3 SV packs an integrated drop-down sun visor, which helps you enjoy a comfortable ride during those sunny days.
+Starting from the helmet’s internals, the K3 SV packs an integrated drop-down sun visor, which helps you enjoy a comfortable ride on those sunny days.
 Moreover, the face shield mechanism offers a Perimetrical Visor Seal for better sound suppression and draft protection.

 The inner neck roll and cheek pads are integrated into a single piece, which is completely removable and washable.
-The comfort liner and the cheek pads use the Dry-comfort technology to absorb the moisture and provide a cool and comfortable experience inside the helmet.
+The comfort liner and the cheek pads use Dry-comfort technology to absorb moisture and provide a cool and comfortable experience inside the helmet.